-Once cancer cells are no longer seen with the Mohs technique, Dr. Eilers will speak with you about how to repair your wound.
+Once cancer cells are no longer seen with the Mohs technique, Dr. Mavropoulos will speak with you about how to repair your wound.
 Some wounds heal nicely without doing anything further.
 Most require stitches.
-Some wounds are larger, and require advanced repairs like skin flaps or grafts.
+Some wounds are larger and require advanced repairs like skin flaps or grafts.

-Rest assured that Dr. Eilers has extensive training in all types of wound repairs, and will work with you to achieve the best possible scar after your Mohs procedure.
+Rest assured that Dr. Mavropoulos has extensive training in all types of wound repairs, and will work with you to achieve the best possible scar after your Mohs procedure.

 Mohs is not required for all skin cancers.
-In fact, most insurances (including Medicare) will not pay for Mohs in lower-risk areas of the body like the trunk or arms.
+Most insurances will not pay for Mohs in lower-risk areas of the body like the trunk or arms.

 Melanoma, the most serious and life-threatening skin cancer, is treated differently than basal and squamous cell cancer.
 Mohs is occasionally recommended for certain early types of melanoma.